 What is PSLF and am I eligible?

-PSLF, or Public Service Loan Forgiveness, is intendent to encourage individuals to enter and continue working full-time in public service jobs.
+PSLF, or Public Service Loan Forgiveness, is intended to encourage individuals to enter into, and continue working full-time, in public service jobs.
 Eligible borrowers may qualify for loan forgiveness of the remaining balance of payments on their loans after making 120 qualifying payments.

 Any non-defaulted Direct Loan is eligible for loan forgiveness, including Direct Subsidized/Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.